saabi/vminpoly/README.md

 As it is, it's fast enough for a lot of cases, but the code can still be optimized greatly, both in parsing and in resizing.

+Also, any suggestions on how to better organize the repo, specially with respect to third party code, is greatly appreciated.

 TODO:
 -----